Intersex for allies

 Linguistically, the word originates in the Greek myth of Hermaphroditus who was both male and female, having elements of both sexes.

 Some intersex diagnoses have been termed “pseudo-hermaphrodites” or “true-hermaphrodites”.
 While some intersex people use the term, others find it stigmatising due to that medical history.
 If in doubt, it is best only used by people with intersex variations.

 What issues do intersex people face?

-We can experience stigma, shame, discrimination, trauma and human rights violations due to our natural physical characteristics.
-These include unwanted medical interventions and genetic de-selection, and discrimination in healthcare, education and employment settings and access to services.
+We can experience stigma, shame, discrimination, trauma and human rights violations due to our natural physical characteristics, including body shaming.
+Key issues include unwanted medical interventions and genetic de-selection on grounds that intersex traits are disorders, and discrimination in access to healthcare, education, other services and in employment.

 Do intersex people have health issues?

 Intersex people, like all people, have health issues.
 In a few diagnoses, immediate medical attention is needed from birth, but being intersex is not a health issue in and of itself.
 Natural intersex bodies are most often healthy.

 Why are intersex people subjected to medical interventions?

 Medical intervention attempts to make the bodies of people with intersex variations conform to male or female norms.
 Current medical protocols are based on the ideas that infant genital surgery and other interventions will “minimise family concern and distress” and “mitigate the risks of stigmatisation and gender-identity confusion”.